 Avalara Service Terms and Conditions

-Please note that our Service Terms and Conditions are being updated on January 1, 2019, and that the updated terms will apply to your Avalara service upon any renewal, upgrade, or additional service purchase made after January 1.
-You can review our current terms here and the updated terms at www.avalara.com/newterms
+Please note that our Service Terms and Conditions were updated on August 15, 2019, and that the updated terms will apply to your Avalara service upon any renewal, upgrade, or additional service purchase made after August 15.

 These Avalara Service Terms and Conditions located at https://www.avalara.com/terms (these “Terms”), together with any applicable Order Document(s) and applicable Supplemental Terms (collectively, the “Agreement”) constitute a binding agreement between Avalara and Customer (each, a “Party”) under which Avalara provides Customer access to Avalara’s Services and/or provides the Avalara Professional Services.
 Customer accepts and agrees to be bound by these Terms by executing an Order Document that references these Terms or by using Avalara’s Services.

 1. DEFINITIONS.
 Unless otherwise defined in the Agreement, capitalized terms have the following meaning:

 “Avalara Item Classification” means the Service where Avalara assigns Harmonized Commodity Description and Coding System (HS) codes to Customer’s items.
 Supplemental terms for Avalara Item Classification are located at https://www.avalara.com/item-class-terms.

 “Avalara Professional Services” mean services supplemental to the Services, including professional consulting services, to be performed for Customer by Avalara’s employees or contractors, as specified in the applicable Order Document.
 Performance of Avalara Professional Services is governed by the Avalara Professional Services Terms and Conditions located at https://www.avalara.com/ps-terms/.